sofatutor/function-playground/tasks/prd-share-panel-layouts-and-toggles.md

 ## PRD — Share Panel: Layouts and UI Toggles with Live Effects

 ### 1) Overview
-Add a Share panel opened from the existing Share button.
-The panel lets users configure a shareable view by selecting a layout and toggling visibility of specific UI controls.
-The panel generates a URL with query parameters that preset the app on load.
+Open a Unified Settings modal from the Settings button.
+The modal includes tabs (General / View / Share) to configure a shareable view by selecting a layout and toggling visibility of specific UI controls.
+The configuration generates a URL with query parameters that preset the app on load.
 Non‑interactive layout provides a grid‑only view for passive display that shows actual canvas content.
-Most toggles provide live visual feedback while the SharePanel is open, with admin mode and layout changes applied only when the panel closes or URL loads.
+Most toggles provide live visual feedback while the Settings modal is open, with admin mode and layout changes applied only when the modal closes or when loading from URL.

 ### 2) Goals
 - Provide layout presets selectable in a Share panel and encode them in URL params